izzygomez/strava/README.md

 ## Usage

-Assuming all setup steps have been completed, the following scripts are available for use:
+Assuming all setup steps have been completed, the following scripts are available for use.

+**Note:** All scripts send push notifications via [ntfy.sh](https://ntfy.sh/) when they complete (success or failure) with relevant stats & error details.
+See [SETUP.md](SETUP.md) for configuration.

 ### Convenience Script